Innisfail, Queensland

-Innisfail is the major township of the Cassowary Coast Region and is known for its sugar and banana industries, as well as for being one of Australia's wettest towns.
-In March 2006, Innisfail gained worldwide attention when severe Tropical Cyclone Larry passed over causing extensive damage.
+Innisfail is the largest township of the Cassowary Coast Region and is known for its sugar and banana industries, as well as for being one of Australia's wettest towns.
+In March 2006, Innisfail gained worldwide attention when Tropical Cyclone Larry passed over, causing extensive damage.

 Geography

 Innisfail's town centre is situated at the junction of the Johnstone River and South Johnstone River, approximately 5 km from the coast.
 It is located near large tracts of old-growth tropical rainforest surrounded by vast areas of extensive farmlands.
-Queensland's highest mountain, Mount Bartle Frere; part of Australia's Great Dividing Range, is 15 km to the north.
+Queensland's highest mountain, Mount Bartle Frere, part of Australia's Great Dividing Range, is 15 km to the north.